amkhlv/usr/share/notes/server/iptables.md

     COMMIT
     # Completed on Tue Jan  1 03:15:49 2002

+__Dont forget__ to edit the file `/etc/sysctl.conf` to have:

+    net.ipv4.ip_forward = 1

+(It is typically commented out; just uncomment it.)
+To change to take effect immediately, execute: `sysctl -p /etc/sysctl.conf`

+A very nice writeup can be found [here](http://www.karlrupp.net/en/computer/nat_tutorial)

 # ip6

 I am not sure if I am doing it right.
 For now, I just want to block everything except the loopback